 - During Thai Massage sessions, clients are totally passive.
 They are not expected to do anything themselves.
 All manipulations are done by the therapist to the client.
 Regardless of how fancy the technique is, the client does not participate in its execution.

 - Thai massage sessions are not just a series of stretches.
-There are many muscle manipulations, kneading, pressure points – actually it is possible to do an entire Thai Massage session with hardly any stretches.
+There are many massage elements like muscle manipulations, kneading, pressure points – actually it is possible to do an entire Thai Massage session with hardly any stretches.

 - In Partner yoga both partners are active and mostly all techniques are stretches.
 It has nothing to do with massage.

-- In Acro yoga generally one partner is manipulating the other.
+- In Acro yoga generally one partner is manipulating the other up in the air.
 Most techniques are quite involved and although one partner may be on the receiving end, it has nothing to do with a traditional massage where the client is lying on a mat and often falls asleep during the session.

 All three system can overlap and can be combined

-There is quite some overlap between the three systems we discussed.
-It is possible to build massage elements into Acro yoga or partner yoga.
+There can be quite some overlap between the three systems we discussed.

 However in Thailand there is no mixing going on.
 Thai Massage is taught in a traditional way and very few teachers combine elements of other styles with it.

 All combinations have happened outside of Thailand